justinchoa/Chowdown/README.md

 # Chowdown
-E-commerce website with certain security feature two factor authentication and password checker<br>
+E-commerce website with certain security feature<br>
+two factor authentication and password checker<br>
 Click on view raw to download the zipped file <br>
 download the The required modules in the requirements.txt file